Lethal-Extended/Lethal-Extended/README.md

 Join our Discord for update announcements and support: https://discord.gg/BkmEarDQxq

+`DISCLAIMER!!!`

+This modpack contains music that is copyrighted and may not be suitable for content creators however, we have a music switcher that will replace copyrighted music with our music made in-house.

+This modpack also contains references that some players may find offensive or inappropriate:

+- Gambling

+- Alcohol and Drugs

 `Warning`

 Mods cause a dip in performance, it is especially notable on lower-end machines.